 The UUA is currently reimagining Article II of its By-Laws.
 This is the article that contains the formal statement of our seven UU principles.
 As part of this effort, the Article II Commission is seeking to include stronger language on anti-racism and anti-oppression.
 UUCM has an opportunity to engage and influence this work, consistent with our stated commitment to anti-racism and the actions that have been led by our Racial Justice Team.
 Continue reading →

 Each month, a member of the board will share a reflection on the Soul Matters monthly theme and the state of the church.
-The theme for December is Opening to Joy.
-This month’s post is offered by Shelley Buss.
+The theme for April is Awakening.
+This month’s post is offered by Jeff Adrian.

 Each month, a member of the board will share a reflection on the Soul Matters monthly theme and the state of the church.
-The theme for November is Holding History.
+The theme for March is Renewing Faith.
 This month’s post is offered by Brian Zais.

 I have a not-entirely-undeserved reputation for being long winded.
 My work colleagues have both complained (“Just get to the point, Brian!”) and praised (“I know when I read it, I’ll get all of the information I need”) the length of my e-mails.
 I tend to follow the Aaron Sorkin school of expression: why use 10 words when 25 will do?
 Using too few words just leaves the opportunity to be misunderstood.